ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ## Correcting unsupported vSRX configuration commands
 {: #correcting-unsupported-configuration}

 The Juniper vSRX contains undocumented, or hidden, CLI commands.
-The vSRX configuration does not support some of these commands, even though in some releases, they can be committed.
+The vSRX configuration doesn't support some of these commands, even though in some releases, they can be committed.
 Sometimes the behavior can unexpectedly change between release versions.
 The following information details some known unsupported configuration commands when you upgrade from an older vSRX version.
 It is critical that you remove unsupported, or hidden, commands from the vSRX configuration before you upgrade your version.
 Do this process even with commands that are not detected by the Readiness check.

 ## Correcting error 1145
 {: #correcting-1145}